course overview

 One year study

-Certificate IV in Circus Arts provides aspiring circus artists with an introductory experience into high performance circus arts training.
-It is a highly disciplined and structured program with a great deal of scope for creativity.
+The Certificate IV in Circus Arts course provides aspiring circus artists a comprehensive introductory experience into high performance circus arts training.
+It equips graduates with the skills and knowledge to perform in circus arts at preliminary level in community, recreational and pre-professional environments, or to audition for the Bachelor of Circus Arts.
+It is a highly disciplined program with a great deal of scope for creativity.

 major studies